-Measurement Category IFRS 9 Loan loss allowance under Loan loss

-In EUR million IAS 39 / provisions under IAS 37 Remeasurement allowance under IFRS 9

-Cash, cash balances with central banks and demand deposits with credit institutions - -0.6 -0.6

-Cash balances with central banks - -0.1 -0.1

-Demand deposits with credit institutions - -0.4 -0.4

-Assets at fair value through OCI - -1.2 -1.2

-Debt securities - -1.2 -1.2

-Financial assets at amortized costs -10.4 0.1 -10.3

-Debt securities - -0.6 -0.6

-Loans and advances -10.4 0.6 -9.8

-Commitments given and guarantees - -0.1 -0.1

-Commitments given and guarantees - -0.1 -0.1

-TOTAL -10.4 -1.9 -12.3
+Measurement Category IFRS 9 In EUR million Loan loss allowance under IAS 39 / provisions under IAS 37 Remeasurement Loan loss allowance under IFRS 9 Cash, cash balances with Central Banks and Demand Deposits with Credit Institutions - -0.4 -0.4 Cash balances with central banks - -0.1 -0.1 Demand deposits with credit institutions - -0.3 -0.3 Assets at Fair Value through OCI - -1.2 -1.2 Debt securities at Fair value through OCI - -1.2 -1.2 Financial assets at Amortized costs -4.9 -129.6 -134.5 Debt securities at amortized costs - -0.3 -0.3 Loans and advances -4.9 -129.4 -134.2 Commitments given and guarantees -1.2 -0.3 -1.6 Commitments given and guarantees -1.2 -0.3 -1.6 TOTAL -6.1 -131.6 -137.7

-The impairment model applies to all financial assets not measured at fair value through profit or loss, including loan commitments and financial guarantees given.
+The impairment model applies to all financial assets not measured at fair value through profit and loss, including loan commitments and financial guarantees given.

-Under IFRS 9, credit loss allowances are measured at the reporting date according to a three-stage expected credit loss model as described in Note 39.
+Under IFRS 9, credit loss allowances are measured at the reporting date according to a three-stage expected credit loss model as described in Note 37.
 To assess whether the credit risk of a financial instrument has increased significantly, a combination of quantitative and qualitative factors are considered.
 These include the analysis of the term structure of the probability of default as well as watchlist surveillance based on reasonable and supportable information.
 The latter embeds IFRS 9 backstop rules of 30 (90) days past due for stage 1 to 2 (2 to 3) transitions.
 The application of backstop rule for transition from stage 1 to stage 2 is however subject to professional judgement for each specific situation as, in some circumstances, it can be demonstrated that even if contractual payments become more than 30 past due this does not represent a significant increase in the credit risk.
 For instance, it may excludes situations where there are delays due to administrative reasons.
 The credit risk assessment is symmetrical in nature, allowing financial assets to move back to stage 1 if the variation of credit risk is no longer considered a significant increase or if the financial assets have been forborne (to be assessed case by case).

 ECLs are measured as the probability-weighted present value of expected cash shortfalls over the remaining expected life of the financial instrument.
-The Group will incorporate three forward-looking macroeconomic scenarios in its ECL calculation process: a base, an upside and a downside scenario.
+The Bank will incorporate three forward-looking macroeconomic scenarios in its ECL calculation process: a base, an upside and a downside scenario.